sachamasry/dns-zone-explorer/README.md

 - Clean up Livebook code
 - Document external binaries: subfinder, dss, etc.
+- Document desirable future work, extending the functionality and power of the tool
 - Fully document code, write up decisions taken, with their reasons
 - Fully document the project in this README file